-Yes, but InterExchange cannot sponsor back-to-back J-1 Visas.
+Yes, but InterExchange cannot typically sponsor back-to-back J-1 Visas.
 To qualify for a new J-1 Intern Visa, you must show that you are learning new or more advanced skills.
-You must return to school for at least one more term before applying for another J-1 Intern program in order to demonstrate that you are actively pursuing a degree or show proof of your recent graduation from your degree program if you have no more coursework to complete.
+You must also return to school for at least one more term before applying for another J-1 Intern program in order to demonstrate that you are actively pursuing a degree.
+If you have graduated, you must show proof of your recent graduation to confirm that you have no more coursework to complete.

 Interns/Trainees who have previously completed a J-1 Intern or Trainee Visa must wait at least two years before being eligible for a J-1 Trainee Visa.
 This is required for all participants who have previously done a J-1 Intern or Trainee Visa and is not related to Rule 212(e), also known as the two-year home residency requirement.

-In the majority of cases, InterExchange will not approve applicants wishing to return to the same host employer at which you completed a previous internship or training program.
+In the majority of cases, InterExchange will not approve you to return to the same host employer where you completed a previous internship or training program.
 Please contact us to discuss your specific case if you do wish to train with the same employer.

 My program has ended.
 How long can I remain in the U.S.?